NathanGaillardAardex/MigrationSample/DbSample/README.md

 ### Applying migrations to a specific environment

+# Option A

-Before applying migrations to online databases, always test the migration locally and backup the database.
+Before applying migrations to online databases, always test the migration locally.

+Migrations are likely to be handled by a python script, runnable through a CI/CD pipeline.

+The script should:

+- Discover the clinical project databases
+- For each database:
+    - Backup the database
+    - Apply migrations using FlyWay
+    - Raise errors if necessary
+    - If one migration script failed, rollback the database to the backup state

+#### Alpha

+#### Beta

+#### Production

+# Option B

+A premium license of FlyWay allows us to run migrations on multiple databases at once, as well as rollback the changes if necessary

 #### Alpha

 #### Beta

 #### Production